thelfer/tfel/docs/mfront/BehaviourVariable.md

 ## Initialization of the behaviour variable

-The `initialize` method of the behaviour variable is automatically called in the `initialize` method of the calling behaviour after initializing the material properties, external state variables, persistent variables, gradients and thermodynamic forces.

-## Reinitializing a behaviour variable

-A behaviour variable can be initialized again by a specialized version of the `initialize` method which takes the behaviour variable as its only argument, as follows:
+A specialized version of the `initialize` method which takes the behaviour variable as its only argument is automatically defined and can be called as follows:

 ~~~~{.cxx}
 initialize(b1);
 ~~~~

+This method initializes:

-This method initializes the persistent variables to the values of the associated auxiliary state variables, and does the same thing for gradients and thermodynamic forces depending on the values of the `store_gradients` and `store_thermodynamic_forces` options.
+- the persistent variables of the behaviour variable to the values of the associated auxiliary state variables, and does the same thing for gradients and thermodynamic forces depending on the values of the `store_gradients` and `store_thermodynamic_forces` options.
+- the time increment with the value of the time increment of the calling behaviour.

+This method is automatically called by the main `initialize` method of the calling behaviour (which is always called) after initializing the material properties, external state variables, persistent variables of the behaviour variables.

+## Reinitializing and resetting a behaviour variable

+The `initialize` method associated with a behaviour variable can be called several times.
+This might be useful to integrate this behaviour variable several times.

-However, this does not guarantee that calling the integration of the behaviour variable will results in the same result as some internal variables may have evolved.
+However, this does not guarantee that calling the integration of the behaviour variable will lead to the same result as some internal variables may have evolved.

 In particular, the increment of the integration variables will not